overcrash66/LLM_Context_Packer/README.md

-# LLM Context Packer (Repomix)
+# LLM Context Packer

 > "Stop manually opening 15 files and copy-pasting them one by one.
-Repomix packs your entire codebase into a single AI-ready prompt in <1 second."
+LLM Context Packer packs your entire codebase into a single AI-ready prompt in <1 second."

 **Turn your entire codebase into a single prompt-ready text file.**